Jesus Heals Peter’s Mother-in-Law: Healing and Sacrifice

 39 So he bent over her and rebuked the fever, and it left her.
 She got up at once and began to wait on them.

 40 At sunset, the people brought to Jesus all who had various kinds of sickness, and laying his hands on each one, he healed them.

 41 Moreover, demons came out of many people, shouting, “You are the Son of God!”
 But he rebuked them and would not allow them to speak, because they knew he was the Messiah.

 (Luke 4: 38-41 as found in the NIV)

-Although it may seem like these four, short verses don’t contain more than a simple miracle, there’s so much to unpack from them.
+Although it may seem like these four short verses don’t contain more than a simple miracle, there’s a lot to unpack.

 Here are just a few of the lessons from Luke’s story.

 Jesus Prepares People to Follow Him and Do His Will

 Peter’s mother-in-law did not live in a time of modern medicine and ibuprofen.